-Online translation is one of the best careers for language lovers who wish to see the world without compromising their professional goals.
+Hi guys!
+My name is Alexandra, and I work as a professional language translator.
+Online translation is one of the best careers for language lovers who wish to see the world.

 Unlike teaching English as a foreign language, translating may give you more flexibility and financial freedom, akin to other popular digital nomad careers such as freelance writing or graphic design.

 You may choose who to work with, where to work from, when to work, and even how much you earn.